-1. The maximum aggregate size is the largest sieve size listed in the applicable specification upon which any material can be retained.
+1. The Max aggregate size is the largest sieve size listed in the applicable specification upon which any material can be retained.

-2. The minimum sample mass depends upon the maximum aggregate size as well as the number and type of tests required.
+2. The Min sample weight depends on the Max aggregate size and the type and number of tests required.